[Minor revision–posted 5/12/23 (replaces 4/16/21 edition)]

 OP 30.25: Housing and Dining for Students

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policies and procedures for the housing of students, including collections, deposits, and residence hall visitation hours.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policies and procedures for the housing and dining of students.

 (2) A student presents sufficient evidence of an extreme financial hardship condition based on similar guidelines as for Student Financial Aid;